ayan-ahmad/year-1-notes/content/How To Learn a New Language/Week 5/Class Concepts - OOP.md

 ```

 > [!NOTE] Note
-> An instance is a version of the class which is initialised with the `new` keyword
+> An instance is a version of the class which is initialised with the `new` keyword in most languages

+Python (static method)
 ### Instance
 Instance variables are variables that are unique for each instance of a class